Vertex-Rage-Studio/WindowFlow/README.md

 - it will launch pureref with D:\AssetsLibrary\Ref\low-poly-graveyard.pur on the second screen and will make it's window take almost full screen

 Of course you will not have the .blend and .pur file or you might not have even firefox installed, so adjust the config to your needs.

+There is also a minimalistic config file provided [provided](https://github.com/Vertex-Rage-Studio/WindowFlow/blob/main/mini.cfg).
+Launching with this one, will just open 2 firefox tabs (pointing to google.com and bing.com) and 2 explorer windows.

 # Roadmap